OrangeII/egao/README.md

 # egao (つ￣ ▽ ￣)つ

-A CSS library to create kaomoji, written in TypeScript
+A CSS library to create kaomoji.

 ## Quick Start